seung-lab/connected-components-3d/README.md

 ```

 If you know approximately how many labels you are going to generate, you can save some memory by specifying a number a safety factor above that range.
-The max label ID in your input labels must be less than `max_labels`.
+The max label ID in your input labels must be less than `max_labels`.  *This option is only recommended for expert users.*

 ```python
 labels_out = connected_components(labels_in, max_labels=20000)